antfromano/milestone-project-1-full-stack-software-developer/README.md

 * Navigation Bar - striking blue bar allows potential employers, recruiters and future collaborators to simply navigate through website pages: Home, About, Projects and Contact.
 Utilized HTML, CSS and Bootstrap to develop with guidance from:  https://getbootstrap.com/docs/4.1/components/navbar/ and https://stackoverflow.com/

-* Index/Home Page Callout -  attention grabbing red text naming developer of the website and playfully presenting shield like icons for the software development languages HTML5 and CSS3 used to develop the site.
+* Index/Home Page Callout -  attention grabbing text naming developer of the website and playfully presenting shield like icons for the software development languages HTML5 and CSS3 used to develop the site.
 Coded with HTML, CSS and Bootstrap to develop with icons from:  https://fontawesome.com/

-* Footer/Social Media Icons/Buttons - matching blue social media icons set on all pages allowing users to simply link to GitHub, LinkedIn, Instagram and Facebook implemented with HTML, CSS and Bootstrap.
+* Footer/Social Media Icons/Buttons - matching social media icons set on all pages allowing users to simply link to GitHub, LinkedIn, Instagram and Facebook implemented with HTML, CSS and Bootstrap.

 * About Page - concise text description of development experience and work philosophy developed utilizing HTML, CSS and Bootstrap.